 The topic of CPAP machines often leads to questions and confusion, so we’ve compiled some tips below.

-- Replace the CPAP and humidifier filters as instructed, keep everything clean, and this will keep results positive.
+- Replace the CPAP and humidifier filters as instructed, keep everything clean, and this will keep the results positive.

-- If you’re experiencing dryness or skin irritation, buy a moisturizer and ensure your device has a built-in humidifier.
+- If you’re experiencing dryness or skin irritation, buy a moisturizer and ensure that your device has a built-in humidifier.

 - If you’re experiencing nasal congestion, try a nasal decongestant or saline spray.

-- Tongue Retaining Device
+- Tongue retainer

-- Mandibular Advancement Device
+- Mandibular advancement device.

-- Expiratory Positive Airway Pressure (EPAP) - Secondly, these single-use devices fit over the nostrils and keep the airway open in a less intrusive way.
-If your obstructive sleep apnea is only mild to moderate, this may be recommended.
+- Expiratory Positive Airway Pressure (EPAP) - these single-use devices fit over the nostrils and keep the airway open in a less intrusive way.
+If your obstructive sleep apnea is mild to moderate, this may be recommended.